shivannis/xandr-docs-public/xandr-docs/bidders/bidder-billing-report-api.md

 Buyers can gather transaction information using the Bidder Billing Report to invoice their advertisers.

-For instructions on retrieving a report, please see [Report Service](report-service.md).
+For instructions on retrieving a report, see [Report Service](report-service.md).

 ## Time frame